 Red may not be the best choice for every wedding — know the bride you’re celebrating and go off of her lead — but, for those where it fits the program, it’s a choice that will instantly energize you.
 While jewel tones may be most closely associated with fall and winter months, try a cherry red or even rich burgundy.
 Since the color stands out all on its own, keep your silhouette simple.

 Keep It Simple

 You can never go wrong with a classic LBD, especially since fall months allow you to get creative with your styling choices.
+(Yes, you can wear black to a wedding.)
 Skip a pashmina for a matching cardigan you can layer over the top, and consider swapping heels for a cool pair of boots if the wedding has a more informal vibe.